FC London

-FC London is a Canadian semi-professional soccer club based in London, Ontario that plays in the men's and women's divisions of League1 Ontario Premier in the Canadian third tier.
+Football Club London is a Canadian semi-professional soccer club based in London, Ontario that plays in the men's and women's divisions of the Ontario Premier League in the Canadian third tier.

 The team was founded in 2008 as Forest City London Soccer Club, and were a member of the Premier Development League from 2009 to 2015; they won the 2012 PDL title, their first championship during this time.
 They re-branded to FC London following their move to League1 Ontario in 2016, being officially named Football Club London.